 4. With your money, you end up rationalizing everything

 When there is no opportunity cost to the money (like when your parents spend for you as a child), you want everything.
 However, when you realize there is an opportunity cost to the money that you have, you try and rationalize spending lesser and lesser.
-So, my husband gave my nephew 2 options – healthy dog food for free or unhealthy dog food for 1 coin.
+So, my husband gave my nephew 2 options – unhealthy dog food for free or healthy dog food for 1 coin.
 Initially, he asked for the unhealthy food.
 With a little push, he gave a coin for the healthy food.
 We then told him it was his birthday and for a party, he could take his friends out for pizza for 1 coin or for pizza and bowling for 2 coins.
 He was sure his friends would get only pizza.

 5. We all want to borrow when we don’t think of the cost